Healthy Homes Assessment ?t?ne

 Draught Stopping ?t?ne

-Draughts are a major cause of lower temperatures in houses.
-A draughty house is more expensive to heat, which means wasting energy and resulting in higher bills.
+Draughts are a major cause of lower temperatures in homes.
+A cold house is more expensive to heat, which means wasting energy and incurring higher costs.

-You don’t need to block off holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors could be required to allow for the movement of the structure as the house warms and cools in order to let them be closed and opened rather instead of being stuck.
-We will inspect all doors and windows as part of an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be required to allow for movement within the structure when the household is heated and cools in order to let them be closed and opened rather than securing.
+We will test all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections